-- 1. Have a parent/guardian call the Principal's office stating when you will be absent, what time of the day (if only part of the day), and the reason for your absence.
+- 1. Have a parent/guardian call the office stating when you will be absent, what time of the day (if only part of the day), and the reason for your absence.
 If the absence is for medical appointments, students are required to verify appointments and times (of appointment and time leaving the office) with an appointment card from that doctor.
 (The school reserves the right to confirm all appointments). - 2.
 For record keeping purposes, if a student is absent for more hours than he/she is present during a half day, then that student will be counted absent for one-half of the school day. - 3.
 Students attending an extracurricular sporting event during the regular school day.
-In order to go to this event and have it count as an excused absence the following must occur: - The student must have participated in that activity during the season and finished the entire season. - \circ A parent note or phone call must be completed in order to notify the office of the absence.
+In order to go to this event and have it count as an excused absence the following must occur: - The student must have participated in that activity during the season and finished the entire season. - A parent note or phone call must be completed in order to notify the office of the absence. - Students must be in attendance prior to 9:00 for any absence that has not been previously excused.